 ⭐️ A Solid Option : Body-Solid Powerline PFT100 Functional Trainer Cable Machine

 Body-Solid manufactures quite a few home strength training equipment including several functional trainers.
 Its products are well-built and designed for serious training sessions.
 They are often backed with a decent warranty and an excellent customer support team.

-The PFT 100 functional trainer is one of its most popular and affordable products.
-It uses the same weight resistance system and same adjustments that are used in its high-end models.
-The only difference is its simpler frame and lack of a few accessories.
+The Body-Solid PFT-100 functional trainer machine uses the same weight resistance system and same adjustments that are used in its high-end models.
+The only difference is its more compact, simpler frame and lack of a few accessories.

 Features of Body-Solid Powerline PFT100 functional trainer

 - Dimensions: 42 in. x 63 in. x 83 in.
 Due to its small footprint, it is counted among some of the best compact functional trainers meant for small home gyms in basements or garages.

 - Comes with two weight stacks of 160lbs that can be upgraded to 210lbs.
 You can buy the 50lbs stacks separately while ordering this one or later when you are ready.

 - Pulleys can be adjusted to 20 different positions with a 3.2” gap in between